Nath5/frogoracletradingdocs/docs/fib_strategies.md

 ## Golden Zone Reversal [GZ]

-* .5 -> .786 Fib retracements are areas where the price often reverses back to the direction of the trend.
+* .5 -> .786 Fib retracements are areas where the price often reverses back in the direction of the trend.
-* These can often be traded scaling out on each level and then holding runners in case a new LOD or HOD is formed.
+* These can often be traded, scaling out on each level and then holding runners in case a new LOD or HOD is formed.

 ![image](_media/fib_gz.png ':size=100%')